NASA-AMMOS/3DTilesRendererJS/README.md

 Default is `false` which uses the previous approach of loading all parent and sibling tiles for guaranteed smooth transitions.

 > [!WARN]
-> Setting is currently incompatible with TilesFadePlugin and plugins that split tiles including ImageOverlaysPlugin & QuantizedMeshPlugin.
-Any tile sets that share caches or queues must use the same setting.
+> Setting is currently incompatible with plugins that split tiles and on-the-fly generate and dispose of child tiles including the ImageOverlaysPlugin enableTileSplitting setting, QuantizedMeshPlugin, & ImageFormatPlugins (XYZ, TMS, etc).
+Any tile sets that share caches or queues must also use the same setting.

 ### .loadSiblings